FrancescoCrimi/CiccioSoft.Collections/README.md

 ### BindingCollection<T>
-  implement IList<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyList<T> (like System.ComponentModel.BindingList but too ligth) to use with WinForms
+  implement IList<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyList<T> (like System.ComponentModel.BindingList but too light) to use with WinForms

 ### BindingSet<T>
   implement ISet<T>, IBindinList, IRaiseItemChangedEvents, IReadOnlyCollection<T> to use with WinForms